STOPDV

 Cristal Ramirez

-Cristal is the Compliance Court Advocate for STOPDV.
+Cristal is the Court Project Coordinator/Compliance Court Advocate for STOPDV.
 In 2012 she obtained her family Service Credentialing from the University of Connecticut.
 In the last four years she has provided advocacy to victims of domestic violence navigating the criminal justice system working closely with prosecutors as a victim advocate.
 Cristal can assist victims in Spanish and English providing bilingual services to those in need of it.
 She is passionate and committed to assisting victims of domestic violence while making sure offenders are held accountable for their actions.

 Meet Our Board

-Andria Russaw, Board Chair
+Andria Otto, Board Chair

-Andria Russaw, Board Chair
+Andria Otto, Board Chair

-Andria Russaw, Board Chair
+Andria Otto, Board Chair

 In December of 2019 joined the Board of Directors for STOP DV, and quickly was surprised to learn the number of domestic violence occurrences in Faulkner County and was inspired more to help.
 She serves as Chair of the STOPDV Board and Development Committee, which manages fundraising efforts and coordinates events.